SF

 It is such poetics of the literal that most draw me to SF, in literature and games alike, as well as in crafting performances with machine collaborators.

-Ongoing collaboration with Samantha Tiussi, in which we explore collaborative performance with glass creatures through partial automation.
+Technical support for Samantha Tiussi, in which we explore collaborative performance with glass creatures

 Together with Sage Jenson, who developed the interactive simulation based on the slime mold Physarum Polycephalum, I performed and exhibited visual art in Dismantling (2019) @ Workshop on Forster, Berlin.